smartsupp/smartsupp.github.io/_docs/customization/chat-code.md

 ## Sub-domains integration

 Smartsupp visitor is identified by unique key stored in cookies.
 By default chat conversation is terminated when visitor opens a sub-domain on your website.
-You should set main domain as cookie domain if you want chat conversations uninterrupted accross your sub-domains.
+You should set main domain as cookie domain if you want chat conversations uninterrupted across your sub-domains.
 Insert the cookieDomain parameter in your chat code on main domain and all subdomains where you want the chat conversation uninterrupted.

 ```js
 _smartsupp.cookieDomain = ".your-domain.com";